duderstadt-lab/mars-docs/docs/MarsRover/ScriptableWidgets.md

 **Adding Categories**

 To add additional categories to the plot add another category name to 'xvalues' and another value to 'yvalues'.
-In case the number of xvalues does not correlate with the number of yvalues an error will be displayed in the script log.
+In case the number of xvalues does not correlate with the number of yvalues an error is returned in the script log.

 <img src='{{site.baseurl}}/docs/img/Rover/img16.png' width='350' />